As most parents know, traveling with kids can be totally awesome or totally catastrophic.

 High Desert Museum, Bend, Oregon

-You’ll meet the Miller family and their cast of farm hands and livestock.
+You’ll meet the Miller family and their crew of farmhands and livestock.
 Participate in authentic homesteading chores and try your hand at a few frontier-style games.
-Then head over to the wildlife exhibits and meet the resident bobcat, watch otters frolic in the river, and get up close and personal with some amazing birds of prey.
+Then, head over to the wildlife exhibits and meet the resident bobcat, watch otters frolic in the river, and get up close and personal with some amazing birds of prey.

 Colonial Williamsburg, Williamsburg, Virginia

 In fact, I recommend a full weekend to really immerse yourself in colonial times!
 Pitch a tent nearby or reserve a room at one of the local hotels and give Williamsburg a few days.

 Not only are the townsfolk in character, but there are reenactments throughout the day.
-You will you find yourself immersed in the struggles of daily colonial life, but you’ll also be there as the colonists decide whether or not to remain loyal to the king, you’ll witness the news of the signing of the Declaration of Independence, and you’ll stand by as Benedict Arnold tries to take over the town, and is instead tried himself.
+You will find yourself immersed in the struggles of daily colonial life, but you’ll also be there as the colonists decide whether or not to remain loyal to the king, you’ll witness the news of the signing of the Declaration of Independence, and you’ll stand by as Benedict Arnold tries to take over the town, and is instead tried himself.